Saadain23/saadain23/README.md

 ###

 <p align="left">I am a Data & Tech enthusiast based in Helsinki.
-Professionally, I am a Support Specialist at Free.fi, with major workload in Data, Google Cloud and development in React, MySQL & Java spring boot.
+Professionally, I am a Data & Support Specialist at Free.fi, with major workload in Data, Google Cloud and development in React, MySQL & Java spring boot.
 Academically, I am pursuing Software and Systems Engineering.
 In my personal time, I like to explore Data, GenAI and build related web applications and projects.</p>

 ###